oracle/rwloadsim/rwl/test/TEST.md

 This directory contains a large number of tests that will verify (almost) all features of the RWP\*Load Simulator are working properly.
-All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests.
+All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests by providing the wanted test numbers (with .rwl suffix) as agument.
 Tests are numbered 1, 2, 3, etc.

 When the test.sh script runs, it will generate output in the directory named testres, that already contains _expected_ output for both stdout and stderr of all tests.
-The expected outpus is in files names testres/NNN.out.good respectively testres/NNN.err.good for most tests; some tests are somewhat more complex.
+The expected outpus is in files names testres/NNN.out.good respectively testres/NNN.err.good for most tests; some tests are somewhat more complex, so there are a few more files in the testres directory named .good.
 When the individual tests run, files named testres/NNN.out and testres/NNN.err will be generated and they will be compared to the good files and any differences will be reported.
 If differences are found, the failing tests will be listed.
 Note that in some cases, an exact match between actual and execpted output cannot be guaranteed, the test.sh script knows about these and will display messages accordingly.

 ## Database preparation